Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 **MetallicGlossMap:** This is very important map, it's packed R channel for Glossiness, G for Emission Mask, B for Metallic.
 Linear colorspace.

 **OcclusionMap:** This packed map, R - Occlusion map.
-G- Not used yet B - Tearings Mask.
+G- Not used yet B - Tearings Mask, Alpha - Alpha mask for opaque parts.
 Linear colorspace.

 **WeatheringMap:** Contains weathering information.
 Reccommend to use original one from the game.